Ownership Transfer and Succession Planning for Your Business

 - Understand the effects of inadequate planning and develop appropriate strategies

-Evaluating Your Leadership Pipeline
+Evaluating Your Leadership Pipeline (Continued on Day 2)

 - Understand how to evaluate the best potential leaders and successor candidates